ISISComputingGroup/ibex_developers_manual/backend_system/First-time-installing-and-building-(Windows).md

 1. Create `C:\Instrument\Apps\`
 1. Navigate to `C:\Instrument\Apps\` and check whether the EPICS directory already exists.
 If so, remove the EPICS directory before continuing.
-1. Follow instructions on the [Developer-Server-Build](Developer-Server-Build) page to copy a built version of EPICS to `\instrument\apps`
+1. Follow instructions on the [Quick instructions section of the developer server build page](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/Developer-Server-Build#quick-instructions) to copy a built version of EPICS to `\instrument\apps`

 ## Install genie_python